 The massacre of innocent Nigerians, especially, in places of worship is evil and it is hardly incomprehensible when it is claimed to be executed in God’s name or in the name of a Religion.

 NAC-UK attests its support for the secular status of Nigeria where religion and freedom can co-exist.
-We believe that religion ought to promote peace, love, fairness and freedom.
-Any religion which fails to promote these universal human and divine values can be considered a grave danger to society and is anti God.
-We, therefore, call on the leaders of Islam, Christianity and Natural Religion to endeavour to inculcate these civilised values in their followers.
+We believe that religion ought to promote peace, love, fairness, and freedom.
+Any religion which fails to promote these universal human and divine values can be considered a grave danger to society and is anti-God.
+We, therefore, call on the leaders of Islam, Christianity, and Natural Religion to endeavor to inculcate these civilized values in their followers.